 Checking on your child’s day-to-day hygiene habits doesn’t end as they get mature.
 It’s harder when they get their driver’s license, says Dr. Richard Kanter.
 “The new drivers can drive through any fast food spot for the kinds of food and beverages that they can’t find in a health-minded home,” he says.
 They don’t have a nightly routine, so they may be more likely to go to bed without brushing.”

 While your kids are still living at home, check in on their oral hygiene and discuss healthful eating, especially when it comes to sugary beverages that are acidic.
 After they leave home, encourage positive dental habits through mailing care packages with dental products like toothbrushes, toothpaste and floss.
 When they are home for a visit, make sure they get to their dentist for a checkup.
-If school break doesn’t allow for a trip home – locate a dentist near campus so they are able to keep up with their regular good dental habits.
+If school break doesn’t allow for a trip home – locate a dentist near campus so they are able to keep up with their regular good dental habits and dental program with your kids.